noteId_x: 63

 - Choose to publish

-Implementation of SSR
+Implementation of SSR#

 For users accessing SSR, caching is still necessary.
 First, check Redis, otherwise use the corresponding service through service discovery (distributed architecture).
 In exceptional cases, CSR is used as a fallback.

-Implementation of BFF
+Implementation of BFF#

-Implementation of Micro Frontends
+Implementation of Micro Frontends#

-5. Monitoring and Operation
+5. Monitoring and Operation and Maintenance#

-- 404 alert
+- 404 alerts

-- 5xx alert
+- 5xx alerts

-- QPS exceeding alert
+- QPS exceeded alerts

-- SSR failure alert
+- SSR failure alerts

 - Know it, don't handle it